jeffpooley/shortcuts-citation-tools/CitationDOI_shortcut.md

 ## Version 1.0 | released 2019-12-31

-The Shortcut uses the Crossref and Datacite APIs to retrieve, based on a DOI:
+The Shortcut uses the Datacite APIs to retrieve, based on a DOI:

 * a fully formatted article citation (in a designated [CSL citation style](https://github.com/citation-style-language/styles))
 * a BibTeX record